OmriGalShen/BlackJack/README.md

 ## How to start?
 1. Clone repo
-2. In terminal run "python python blackjack.py"
+2. In terminal run "python blackjack.py"
 3. Enjoy!